HaMerotz LaMillion 7: Leg 3 (South Africa)

-For this season's first Double Battle, teams had to dress as penguins and then one member from each team would face off in a square.
+For this season's first Duel, teams had to dress as penguins and then one member from each team would face off in a square.
 The first team member that pushed their opponent would win a round, and the first team to win two rounds would receive their next clue, while the losing team had to wait for another team.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
+The team that lost the final Duel had to wait out a 15-minute penalty.